egeulgen/pathfindR/cran-comments.md

 ## Test environments
-* local OS X 26.2, R 4.5.2
+* local macOS 15.7.4, R 4.6.0
-* macOS-latest (on GitHub-Actions), R 4.5.2
+* macOS-latest (GitHub Actions), R 4.6.0
-* windows-latest (on GitHub-Actions), R 4.5.2
+* windows-latest (GitHub Actions), R 4.6.0
-* ubuntu-latest (on GitHub-Actions), R 4.5.2
+* ubuntu-latest (GitHub Actions), R 4.6.0
-* ubuntu-latest (on GitHub-Actions), R devel
+* ubuntu-latest (GitHub Actions), R oldrel
-* ubuntu-latest (on GitHub-Actions), R 4.4.3
+* ubuntu-latest (GitHub Actions), R devel
-* win-builder (devel and release)
+* win-builder (release and devel)

 ## R CMD check results
-  There were no ERRORs, WARNINGs or NOTEs.
+0 errors | 0 warnings | 0 notes

-  This is a minor release for 'pathfindR', fixing the CRAN errors due to strong dependencies on a package from Bioconductor data annotation repository.
-The package was moved to 'Suggests' and code was updated to conditionally execute if installed, raising an informative message if not.
+This is a major release.
+It re-implements the active subnetwork search in R and C++ (via Rcpp) and removes the Java dependency, so the package no longer declares 'SystemRequirements: Java'.
+This release also renames a few exported functions and includes minor fixes; see NEWS.md for details.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.